Statistics and outlook for mesothelioma

 Apart from the stage of your cancer, other factors can affect your prognosis.
 One factor is the type of mesothelioma.
 People with the epithelial type tend to do better than people with mixed type.
 The sarcomatous and desmoplastic types can be more difficult to treat and tend to have poorer survival than the other types.

 Another factor is how well you are overall.
 Doctors have a way of measuring this.
 They call it your 'performance status' or PS.
 A score of 0 means you are fully active and more or less as you were before your illness.
 A score of 1 means you cannot carry out heavy physical work, but can do everything else.
 The scores continue to go up, depending on how much help you need.
 This is relevant to survival because overall, the fitter people are, the better able they are to withstand their cancer and treatment.
-You can read more about performance status in the question and answer section.
+We have more information about performance status.

 People with normal haemoglobin levels, and normal white blood cell and platelet counts, tend to do better.
 These tests are a measure of your overall health and the effect the mesothelioma is having on you.

 No statistics can tell you exactly what will happen to you.
 Your cancer is unique.
 The same type of cancer can grow at different rates in different people for example.